Bionic (Christina Aguilera album): Release and promotion

+Cancelled concert tour

 Aguilera initially planned to further promote the album by embarking on The Bionic Tour.
 It was announced in early May 2010 that twenty shows had been scheduled in North America, which would run from July 15, 2010, to August 19, 2010.
-British singer Leona Lewis was said to be a supporting act and the tour would be in conjunction with North American leg of Lewis's tour The Labyrinth (2010).
-Later that month, Aguilera announced that she would postponed the tour until 2011, however, that never happened.
+British singer Leona Lewis was said to be a supporting act and the tour would be in conjunction with North American leg of Lewis's tour the Labyrinth (2010).
+Later that month, Aguilera announced that she would postpone the tour until 2011, however, that never happened.
 In a message from tour promoter Live Nation, Aguilera stated that due to the excessive promotion of the album and her then upcoming film debut in Burlesque, she felt it was necessary to take more time to rehearse the show and with less than a month between the album release and the tour, it was impossible to create a show as her fans' expectation.